Overview

 Third Party Registry Interfaces

-The PulsePoint AED Registry Readiness API allows our partners, such as AED manufacturers and AED monitoring solution providers, to programmatically report readiness exemptions for devices stored in the registry.
+The NEAR Readiness API allows industry partners, such as AED manufacturers and AED monitoring solution providers, to programmatically report readiness exceptions for registered devices.
 This resource proactively creates issue-specific maintenance tickets for individual AEDs typically based on unattended sensor data.
-These maintenance tickets, also known as Reported Issues, are surfaced within the standard administrative workflow of the registry.
+These maintenance tickets, also known as Reported Issues, are surfaced within the standard administrative workflow of the registry including immediate push notifications to responsible parties.
+The Readiness API aims to reduce the chance that non-operational devices could be recommended for use.